 The Queer Portrait Project is a collaboration with the queer community, pairing each participant's narrative with my portrait of them.
 Queer people are often seen as faceless, autologous, nameless.
 One queer person becomes a representative and stand-in for a monolithic whole, robbing them of their own autonomous story.
 The Queer Portrait Project illuminates the breadth, depth, joys, struggles, and particularities of individual members of the queer community.
-The paintings and writings together allow the viewer to see and identify with the personal, distinctive, and particulate examples of each project contributor.
+The portraits and writings together illustrate the personal, distinctive, and particulate experiences of each project contributor.

 Tuesday, March 6, 2012